hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-The file *kustomization.yaml* lists all YAML files in its resources section, together with the secret generator for MySQL password:
+The file *kustomization.yaml* lists all YAML files in its resources section, together with the secret generator for the MySQL password: